-ame Club/County Name
+Name Club/County

-evel: 1 2 3 4 5 Projects must demonstrate/explain a minimum of five skills for the appropriate level from the Indiana 4-H ectric and Electronic Skills and Knowledge Chart) (Projects mu
+Level: 1 2 3 4 5 imum of five skills for the appropriate level from the Indiana 4-H

-kills/Knowledge: ote to judge - While the entire exhibit is to be evaluated and critiqued, special attention and consideration is to e given to the five skills or explanations of knowledge listed below.
-Note to judge
+Skills/Knowledge: Note to judge - While the entire exhibit is to be given to the five skills or explanations of o be evaluated and critiqued, special attention and consideration is to f knowledge listed below.

-• 1.
+1.

 2.

 3.

-• 4.
+4.

-• 5.
+5.

-ther information about your project: nclude information such as safety equipment used, hazards identified, or wiring diagrams)
+Other information about your pro (include information such as safety equipn ject: nent used, hazards identified, or wiring diagrams)

-INDIANA 4-H ELECTRIC
+4-H Food Recipe Card